Drop-In Recovery Center

 MHAJC's Integrated Services

-Come Check Out Our New Integrated Services At Our State Street Location:
+Come Check Out Our New Integrated Services At Our State Street Locations:

-The Mental Health Association in Jefferson County is offering the following services at our State Street Location:
+The Mental Health Association in Jefferson County is offering the following services at our State Street Locations:

-Call Now so that we can assist you (315) 681-6772 and one of our advocates will be able to assist you.
+Call our veteran center at (315) 681-6772 and one of our veteran advocates will be able to assist you.

 Primary focus is on assisting parents, who are at risk or have lost custody of their children.
 The Parents are linked to legal resources, and our advocate helps navigating community resources to support their mental wellness.
 Our One Parent at at Time support Group brings these parents together to share resources and offer mutual support.